Date of Award

 Conclusion: This study demonstrates a lack of patient knowledge regarding the interaction of Coumadin and nutrition/vitamin K in patients with additional stroke risk factors.

 Moss, Heidi M., "Knowledge of Coumadin Use and Vitamin K Interaction in Atrial Fibrillation Patients" (2009).
-Undergraduate Honors Theses.
+Undergraduate Honors Capstone Projects.
 24.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .